dragonpilee/Genetic-Disorder-Prediction-Model-Trainer-GPU-Accelerated-/README.md

 - **CSV Import:** Load your own datasets for custom experiments.
 - **Live Visualization:** Real-time loss curve and prediction scatter plots.
 - **Status Logging:** See detailed logs of training progress.
-- **Attribution:** Developer credit always visible in the top-right corner.

 ---